-by: David Hofferberth, Founder and Managing Director of SPI Research
+By: David Hofferberth, Founder and Managing Director of SPI Research

-3. Service Delivery
+Remote Service Delivery Slows

 About the Author

 David is the Service Performance Insight founder, Managing Director, and licensed professional engineer who has served as an industry analyst, market consultant, and product director.
-He is focused on the services economy, especially productivity and technologies that help organizations perform at their highest capacity.
+He is focused on the services economy, especially productivity and technologies that help organisations perform at their highest capacity.

 Deltek Project Nation Newsletter